-Strategic risk Controls

-Failure to protect colleagues and the public from harm Health and safety culture, systems and processes

-We play a critical role in protecting the safety, •Internal audit and external assurance

-health and wellbeing of our customers, Emergency response and escalation

-colleagues and contract partners.
-Stakeholder engagement and influencing

-Failure to deliver enough clean, safe Customer insight and feedback

-drinking water

-We supply an average of 1.27 billion litres of Training and development

-water to Yorkshire consumers each day, it is Regulatory monitoring and reporting

-imperative that this remains a safe, high quality •Internal monitoring and measurement

-and reliable service.
-Day to day management controls

-Failure to manage waste water Financial business planning

-The effective maintenance and operation of our Forecasting and long term planning

-sewer network and waste water treatment ISO certified integrated management

-works is essential to ensure a healthy systems

-environment, avoid pollution and play our part Dynamic risk management culture and

-in mitigating flooding. systems

-Failure to protect and manage our impact on 1

-the environment

-In continually interacting with the natural

-environment we safely abstract and discharge

-to the water environment and manage

-substantial land holdings and emissions to the

-atmosphere.

-Breach of legal or regulatory compliance -

-We're highly regulated and non-compliance

-presents the risk of fines, enforcement action,

-increased scrutiny and ultimately licence

-revocation.

-Failure to deliver our customer promise

-Through consultation we know what our

-customers expect of us.
-Failure to deliver our

-commitments presents risks to regulatory

-compliance, reputation and our licence to

-operate.

-Poor execution and delivery of strategy,

-systems or process

-Poor execution of essential strategies, systems

-and processes would compromise our ability to

-operate efficiently and effectively to deliver our

-services and our business plan.

-Inability to respond to external threats /

-opportunities

-Climate change, population growth and other

-sustainability mega-trends threaten our long-

-term ability to affordably maintain essential

-services. -

-Failure to achieve financial sustainability

-Our operations expose us to a variety of

-financial risks that include the effects of

-changes to debt market prices interest rates
+Strategic risk Controls Failure to protect colleagues and the public •Health and safety culture, systems and from harm processes We play a critical role in protecting the safety, •Internal audit and external assurance health and wellbeing of our customers, •Emergency response and escalation colleagues and contract partners.
+Stakeholder engagement and influencing Failure to deliver enough clean, safe Customer insight and feedback drinking water Training and development We supply an average of 1.27 billion litres of Regulatory monitoring and reporting water to Yorkshire consumers each day, it is Internal monitoring and measurement imperative that this remains a safe, high quality •Day to day management controls and reliable service. •Financial business planning Failure to manage waste water Forecasting and long term planning The effective maintenance and operation of our •ISO certified integrated management sewer network and waste water treatment systems works is essential to ensure a healthy Dynamic risk management culture and environment, avoid pollution and play our part systems in mitigating flooding.
+Failure to protect and manage our impact on the environment In continually interacting with the natural environment we safely abstract and discharge to the water environment and manage substantial land holdings and emissions to the atmosphere.
+Breach of legal or regulatory compliance We're highly regulated and non-compliance presents the risk of fines, enforcement action, increased scrutiny and ultimately licence revocation.
+Failure to deliver our customer promise Through consultation we know what our customers expect of us.
+Failure to deliver our commitments presents risks to regulatory compliance, reputation and our licence to operate.
+Poor execution and delivery of strategy, systems or process Poor execution of essential strategies, systems and processes would compromise our ability to operate efficiently and effectively to deliver our services and our business plan.
+Inability to respond to external threats / opportunities Climate change, population growth and other sustainability mega-trends threaten our longterm ability to affordably maintain essential services.
+Failure to achieve financial sustainability Our operations expose us to a variety of